chrissarmstrong/seeking-manifold/content/A Conversational Work History.md

 I spent 6 years at Verizon ('17 - '23) doing management for a couple of products that helped get the Verizon Business Group into the AI / ML space (this group sells products to B2B customers, not part of the consumer group that most people think of when they hear 'Verizon').

 The role was classic product management, interacting with a large group of stakeholders at a big company, as well as managing several vendors.
+I also got quite a bit of experience designing and deploying Google Cloud Platform AI / ML services in a B2B context.

 The job was my introduction to the AI space, but the more I learned the more I wanted to get really hands-on.
 In June of 2023 I left Verizon to dig into AI full-time. [[Leaving Verizon|Here's the skinny on that move]].